dw/sortedfile/README.md

 ### Interface

-There are 4 functions provided in two variants, one for variable length lines and one for fixed-length records.
+Four functions are provided in two variants, one for variable length lines and one for fixed-length records.
+Fixed length versions are more efficient as they require ``log2(length)`` fewer steps than a bytewise search.
 In addition to what is described below, each function takes the following optional parameters:

 ``key``:
   If specified, indicates a function (in the style of ``sorted(..., key=)``)